APalaitis/faderport-16-fl-studio/README.md

 # To Do

 ## Bugs
+* Review progress bars on the bottom of displays.
+* Review the rotary control on the top left.
+* Solo clear not working correctly.
+* Mute clear not working correctly.
+* Loop button?
+* Scroll button controls time position instead of zoom?
+Check if latter is possible in FL.
+* Section button?
+* Marker button - move to marker doesn't work.

 ## Features
 * Assign stereo width mode to some button.
 * Assign EQ mode to some button.
+* Utilize SHIFT for extra features.
+* * SHIFT+Fader resets the fader?
+* Find better use for F# buttons.

 ## Code quality
 * README